Essential Fats - FAQ's

 Once you become aware of the benefits of a high quality unrefined raw seed oil to optimize your ratio of omega 3 to omega 6 essential fats, you are then faced with a choice between raw flax seed oil and a raw flax seed oil blend containing flax, sesame, sunflower, and pumpkin seed oils, and other minor ingredients.
 Which is better?

-Let’s compare EnergyFirst OmegaEnergy Oil Blend (made by the same manufacturers of Udo’s Choice Oil Blend, developed by Udo Erasmus) and flax seed oil head-to-head.
+Let’s compare EnergyFirst OmegaEnergy Oil Blend and flax seed oil head-to-head.
 OmegaEnergy Oil contains the following ingredients: flax oil, sunflower oil, sesame oil, and pumpkin seed oil with the following nutritional profile:

 Omega 3: 6.5 grams per serving